-A more detailed aerial photo/topography map is presented on page 5.
-The detailed map identifies residential properties, County Assessor parcels, floodplains and the existing storm sewers and inlets system.
+The general location of RLA #22 is shown on the map on Page 2 and on the more detailed photo/topography map on Page 4.
+The detailed map identifies residential properties, County Assessor parcels, floodplains and the existing storm sewers system.